rosyflamingo/readme/README.md

 I'm Brian Kariuki, a curious human and aspiring web scientist.

-- 🔭 I’m currently learning Dart
+- 🔭 Learning Dart
-- 🌱 I’m currently learning Flutter
+- 🌱 Working on a cool project
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about philosophy
+- 💬 Ask me about philosophy and meditation.
-- 📫 How to reach me:
+- 📫 How to reach me: mostly twitter
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: ...